AdobeDocs/media-analytics.en/help/implementation/edge/edge-web-sdk.md

 * Ensure that the schema used by your datastream includes the Media Collection schema fields.
 * Configure the Streaming Media feature in the Web SDK configuration, as shown in this page, either through the [tag extension](#tag-extension) or through the [JavaScript library](#library).

-Follow the steps described in this page to migrate your Analytics for Streaming Media implementation from Media JS to Web SDK.
+Follow the steps described in this page to migrate your Streaming Media Collection Add-on implementation from Media JS to Web SDK.

 ### Step 1: Install Experience Platform Web SDK